LESSER BLACK – BACKED GULL (Larus fuscus)

 Occasional, but increasing visitor, and passage migrant which has bred.

-The most seen together at Stevenage are, 12 on unrecorded playing fields on 31 July 1981, 13 at Fairlands Valley Lakes on 28 May 2017 and, 20+ at Fairlands Valley Lakes on 22 July 2022.
+The most seen together at Stevenage are: 12 on unrecorded playing fields on 31 July 1981; 13 at Fairlands Valley Lakes on 28 May 2017; 20+ at Fairlands Valley Lakes on 22 July 2022; 26 at Fairlands Valley Lakes on 11 June 2023; c.30 at Fairlands Valley Park in early 2024.

 A pair were seen mating at Fairlands Valley Lakes in May 2016 and, juvenile birds were seen there in July 2019 which may have been locally bred.
-In 2022 breeding at Stevenage was confirmed when an adult was seen feeding young on the roof of Asda Supermarket, Monkswood Way on 23 June.

 The 2012 Winter Atlas confirmed their presence from eight of the tetrads covering Stevenage.